Decentralized Finance

 DeFi, crypto, and NFTs will continue growing.
 Only small businesses that can quickly understand and adopt these emerging fintech innovations will thrive in the long term.

-With decentralized finance, you can offer your customers peer-to-peer payment options, and on your end leverage the business services available in the ecosystem.
+With decentralized finance, you can offer your customers peer-to-peer payment options and, on your end, leverage the business services available in the ecosystem.

-Access to the DeFi blockchain is enabled through decentralized apps (Dapps) created by various groups.
-Dapps are programmed by developers using open-source software and they are typically accessed through a browser extension or application.
+Access to the DeFi blockchain is enabled through decentralized apps (DApps) created by various groups.
+Dapps are programmed by developers using open-source software, and they are typically accessed through a browser extension or application.

 The smart contracts and DeFi protocols that facilitate transactions within the ecosystem run on these apps.
 DeFi applications come with a digital wallet, key vault, and secure login to allow you to store and trade tokens securely—tokens are the digital currency in blockchain used to execute transactions or move assets anywhere in the world.
 You can buy them with euros, dollars, or any other legal tender.

-This new financial ecosystem has many applications that can make the lives of business owners easier including:
+This new financial ecosystem has many applications that can make the lives of business owners easier, including:

 Payments with cryptocurrencies

-Financial transactions are one of the core premises of DeFi, and as the adoption of cryptocurrencies continues to grow, more and more eCommerce businesses will start to see them as a fast, secure, and efficient way to accept payments for goods and services.
+Financial transactions are one of the core premises of DeFi, and as the adoption of cryptocurrencies continues to grow, more and more ecommerce businesses will start to see them as a fast, secure, and efficient way to accept payments for goods and services.

 Cross border payments

-DeFi platforms can offer a better alternative.
-With virtual wallets, cross-border payments are much easier.
 You will simply convert your funds into tokens and execute rapid same-day payments.

 Yield farming

 Yield farming offers a way to generate income with your digital assets.
-You will be providing liquidity to a coin exchange, and earn a yield in return.
+You will be providing liquidity to a coin exchange and earn a yield in return.

-dApps and coin exchanges need liquid cryptocurrency to provide their services.
+DApps and coin exchanges need liquid cryptocurrency to provide their services.
 They will offer you payment in exchange for using your crypto assets to fund their services.
 This can serve as a tidy source of passive income.

 However, you still need to be conscious of the volatile world of cryptocurrency.
 Although yield farming contracts are ironclad, a fluctuating cryptocurrency could easily lose you a year’s yield or more.